miketletts/stalelettuce/README.md

 Note: You'll need to provide the name of the database that you would like to access.

-My recommendation is to use option number two.
-Why go to the trouble of entering login credentials every time you spin-up a new Jupyter notebook . . . ?

 If option number two above appeals to you then you will need to update .bashrc with the following information: